Sarah Ashkin’s research tarries at the intersection of

 They/them/she/hersMFA in Ceramics from the University of Colorado Boulder

-material drive eM’s research on the liberatory potential of clay.
+which drives their research on the liberatory potential of clay.

 Karola Lüttringhaus was born and grew up in Berlin, Germany,

-freelance artist, choreographer and educator at theatres and
+freelance artist, choreographer, and educator at theatres and

-Wilmington, NC.
+in Wilmington, NC.

 they/them/elleMFA Shakespeare & Performance, Mary Baldwin University (2017)MA Theater Arts, San Jose State University (2013)BA Theater Arts, University of California, Santa Cruz (2008)